-Sales tax rates in Washington State are destination-based, however prior to July 1, 2008, they were origin-based.
+Sales tax rates in Washington are destination-based, however prior to July 1, 2008, they were origin-based.

-This change shifted local sales tax revenues among local jurisdictions; resulting in some jurisdictions gaining revenue and others losing revenue.
-To offset the net revenue loss experienced by some jurisdictions, the streamlined sales tax statute (Chapter 6, Laws of 2007 (SSB 5089)) includes a provision to mitigate losses in revenue.
+This change shifted local sales tax revenues among local jurisdictions, resulting in some jurisdictions gaining revenue and others losing revenue.
+To offset the net revenue loss experienced by some jurisdictions, the streamlined sales tax statute includes a provision to mitigate losses in revenue (Chapter 6, Laws of 2007 (SSB 5089)).

-Additional changes to mitigation payments were made when the marketplace fairness law (EHB 2163) was passed.
+Additional changes to mitigation payments were made when the marketplace fairness law passed and again during the 2021 Legislative Session.

 December 31, 2008 – Mitigation payments begin.